-How to avoid data migration issues when replatforming to Magento 2
+Avoid data migration issues with Magento 2

 As experienced ecommerce experts, our Magento developers understand that moving from Magento 1 to Magento 2 is more than merely a migration process.
 It’s a whole replatforming project and, subsequently, data migration is not straightforward.